GolovnyaD/Splunk-Glip-Alert/README.md

-# Splunk alert python script
+# Splunk custom alert action
 which push message in RingCentral Glip messenger using REST API and JSON.
+Writen on Python3.

 ## What was added:
 - Debug info and exceptions catching.